PLASTICS & THE ENVIRONMENT

 It turns out that the demonization of plastics is unwarranted and distracts the public from the real issues.
 Not only that, but policies based on this misinformation are proven to increase harm, not decrease it.
 Even if we banned plastics tomorrow, nothing would be gained.
 In fact, that would increase material use, increase waste creation, increase CO2 and increase fossil fuel use.
 Plus of course, without plastics we would have no electricity in our homes, no computers, no cell phones, no internet, no cars, no airplanes and no access to good medical equipment.

 More information can be found free of charge at plasticsparadox.com where you can see hundreds of citations to the peer-reviewed science that back up all the statements made.
 I have not cluttered this article with all of the scientific citations because they are all on the website and in the video for those people who want a better future based on a foundation of hard data.
+Chris DeArmitt PhD is a popular keynote speaker dispelling all the myths about plastics and the environment and amazing audiences around the world.

 Plastics are ~0.5% of materials we use